 Dubai tourist visa from India grace period

-Overstayers will also have to pay in full the overstay fines, levied at AED 50 (INR 1,118) per day of overstay.
+As per reports, the Dubai/UAE outpass or leave permit is obtainable for AED 200 (INR 4,461) to 300 (INR 6,691).
+Overstayers will also have to pay the overstay fines in full, levied at AED 50 (INR 1,115) per day of overstay.
 UAE visit visa holders will get a grace period of 10 days from the visa expiry date, after which the overstay fines shall start accruing.

 Dubai tourist visa from India tracking

-- Enter your Reference Number present on the invoice/receipt issued by the Visa Application Centre
+- enter your Reference Number on the invoice/receipt issued by the Visa Application Centre.

 Dubai tourist visa from India extension

 All types of tourist visas may be extended for 30 days twice.
 Typically, to renew each tourist visa, you will be charged a fee of AED 600 (INR 13,383).

 As mentioned, tourist visa holders will need to leave and re-enter the country to extend their visas and must ensure that the renewal process can be completed before expiry.